-2.1 Ownership of BRS
+3.1.
+Ownership of BRS

 BRS starts at the top.
 The Board of Directors of the Bank is responsible for overseeing the management of BRS and implementation of the BRS framework across the Bank.

 The Top Management of the Bank is responsible for managing BRS and implementing the BRS policy.

 The Top Management of the Bank is responsible for establishing an effective BRS Function to assist in managing BRS risk in the Bank.
 Top Management is responsible for providing adequate staff and resources to the BRS Function to enable it to discharge its responsibilities effectively.

-2.2 Sharing of Business Responsibility and Sustainability
+3.2.
+Sharing of Business Responsibility and Sustainability

 BRS is the responsibility of every individual in the organization.
-This implies demonstration of a strong commitment to BRS, good corporate citizenship and responsible corporate behaviour.
-To fulfil this responsibility, it is required of all personnel to:
+This implies demonstration of a strong commitment to BRS, good corporate citizenship and responsible corporate behavior.
+To fulfill this responsibility, it is required of all personnel to: